Helab-bioinformatics/TACIT/TACIT/README.md

 ### ChromHMM analyses
 1. ChromHMM manual: https://ernstlab.biolchem.ucla.edu/ChromHMM/
 2. Filter out all reads from mitochondrial DNA to reduce noise and interference.
 3. For Fig.4, all ChromHMM model and emission probabilities txt file for synthetic cells are available in the fig4/data folder.
-And the genome-wide chromatin states annotation at a 200-kb resolution for all cells are provided.
+And genome-wide chromatin state annotations at a 200-kb resolution for all cells are provided.
 Detailed scripts are located in the fig4 folder.
-4. For Fig.5, the forward-backward algorithm is used to learn the posterior probability distribution for all synthetic cells, with the model txt file provided in the fig5/data folder.
+4. For Fig.5, the forward-backward algorithm is used to learn the posterior probability distribution for all synthetic cells, with the model text file provided in the fig5/data folder.
 Genome-wide chromatin state annotations at a 2000-kb resolution for all cells are also included.
-Detailed scripts are located in the fig5 folder.
+Detailed scripts are located in the `fig5` folder.

 ## Step-by-step codes for reproducing each main figure are available in their respective subfolders.